• About Us

 6-Point Infractions

-Drivers who are extremely careless and negligent will see 6 or more points added to their driving record, which cause a huge spike in insurance costs and carry hefty fines and fees.
+Drivers who are extremely careless and negligent will see 6 points added to their driving record.
+This will cause a huge spike in insurance costs and carry hefty fines and fees.
 Some of these traffic violations are:

 • Leaving the scene of an accident